March 18th to April 2nd 2020

 Airfare to Bali is surprisingly inexpensive.
 The best rates for international travel occur when booking around 4 months ahead of the trip.

-There will be two group pick-ups heading from the airport to the port in Sanur on March 19th.
+There will be two group pick-ups heading from the airport to the Home 21 hotel in Sanur on March 18th.
 There will two group drop-offs going from Ubud to the airport on April 2nd.
 These are included in the price of the trip, if your travel is outside of these times it is your responsibility to arrange transportation.

 All transportation to excursions will be arranged and included.
 In Ubud we may be walking if the location is nearby, otherwise we will have our own driver and vans for the group.
 The hotel in Ubud is located near a Monkey Forest Shuttle Bus stop, it is a free bus that does a circuit of Ubud every half hour or so.
 You can also rent a moped on Nusa Penida or in Ubud, this is recommended only if you are an experienced driver and have travel insurance.
 It is very easy to take a moped taxi or car taxi to any location within or near Ubud, drivers are everywhere and easy negotiate with.